Sea Gate, Brooklyn

 Sea Gate is a private gated community at the far western end of Coney Island at the southwestern tip of the New York City borough of Brooklyn.
 Located on the portion of the Coney Island peninsula west of West 37th Street, it contains mostly single-family homes, some directly on Gravesend Bay.

+Public safety

+Police and crime

+Sea Gate, which is in the confines of Community District 10, is patrolled by the 60th Precinct of the NYPD, located at 2951 West 8th Street in Brooklyn, NY.

 History

 The area that is now Sea Gate was once known as Norton's Point.
 "Norton" was the name of the owner of a casino, which was situated where the Coney Island Light now stands.
 The neighborhood held a reputation for gambling before it was developed into a residential neighborhood.

 Sea Gate was developed into a full neighborhood in 1892 by developer Alrick Man.
 By 1899, Sea Gate property owners included the Morgan, Dodge, and Vanderbilt families.
 Governor Al Smith and others frequented the Atlantic Yacht Club, whose clubhouse was designed by Stanford White.
 Sea Gate is surrounded on three sides by water with private beaches.
 In 1995, the Army Corps of Engineers completed its work of replenishing Coney beaches and building new jetties, including a long jetty at the border of Sea Gate and Coney Island.

 In October 2012, Hurricane Sandy devastated the neighborhood, which was inundated by ocean water and battered by strong winds.
 The area sustained significant damage and numerous houses were destroyed.
 The "Lindy Park" sea wall/bulkhead (officially known as Beach Reservation extending from Beach 48th Street to Beach 50th Street) was destroyed leaving Sea Gate, Coney Island and beyond open to any rough seas and additional damage.